Measuring and Understanding Throughput of Network Topologies: Topology evaluation

-We evaluate the performance of $10$ types of computer networks\footnote{We realize there are always more topologies available to test, so we have made our benchmarking tools available~\cite{tool} for other researchers to easily add to these comparisons.} under all three traffic matrices: all to all, random matching with one server and longest matching.
+We evaluate three traffic matrices with equal weight across flows: all to all, random matching with one server, and longest matching.
 Figures~\ref{fig:AllCompare1} and \ref{fig:AllCompare2} show the results, divided among two figures for visual clarity.
-Most topologies are in Figure~\ref{fig:AllCompare1}, while Figure~\ref{fig:AllCompare2} shows \pbgnew{expander-like graphs (Jellyfish, Slim Fly and Long Hop) and HyperX which has widely varying trends.}
+Most topologies are in Figure~\ref{fig:AllCompare1}, while Figure~\ref{fig:AllCompare2} shows Jellyfish, Slim Fly, Long Hop, and HyperX.

 \paragraphb{Overall,} \pbgnew{performance varies substantially, by around $1.6\times$ with A2A traffic and more than $2\times$ with longest matching.
-Furthermore, for the networks of Figure~\ref{fig:AllCompare1}, which topology ``wins'' depends on the traffic matrix.
-For example, Dragonfly has high relative throughput under all-to-all traffic but under the longest matching TM, fat trees achieve the highest throughput at the largest scale.
-However, in all TMs, the Jellyfish random graph achieves consistently highest performance (relative throughput $=1$ by definition), with Long Hop also matching that performance at the largest scale.} In comparison with random graphs, performance degrades for most networks with increasing size.
-We discuss each network's performance in more detail below.
-Unless otherwise stated, reported metrics correspond to the largest network tested in each family.
+Furthermore, for the networks of Figure~\ref{fig:AllCompare1}, which topology ``wins'' depends on the TM.
+For example, Dragonfly has high relative throughput under A2A but under the longest matching TM, fat trees achieve the highest throughput at the largest scale.
+However, in all TMs, Jellyfish achieves highest performance (relative throughput $=1$ by definition), with longest matching at the largest scale (1000+ servers).} In comparison with random graphs, performance degrades for most networks with increasing size.
+The relative performance of the largest network tested in each family in Figure~\ref{fig:AllCompare1} is given in Table~\ref{table:relative}. \pbgnewer{The pattern of performance of the networks shown in Figure~\ref{fig:AllCompare2} is different, so we discuss these in detail next.}

-\paragraphb{BCube}~\cite{BCube} has a server-centric design with a single server connected to multiple switches.
-In order to emulate this behavior \pbgnew{we replace each server with} a switch connected to a single server.
-This is equivalent to the BCube topology.
-Random graphs are constructed corresponding to this \pbgnew{BCube-equivalent} topology.
-The $2$-ary BCube achieves $73\%$ of the random graph's throughput under all to all traffic and $90\%$ under random matching, but only $51\%$ under longest matching.
-Performance of $k$-ary BCube under random matching is shown in Figure~\ref{fig:k-ary} with throughput degrading for all values of $k$ with increase in network size.

-\paragraphb{DCell}~\cite{dcell} Similar to BCube, servers in DCell are replaced by equivalent switches during comparison. $5$-ary DCell achieves $93\%$ of the random graph's throughput under all to all, $97\%$ under random matching, and $79\%$ under longest matching.
-Performance of DCell constructed from switches of different sizes are given in Figure~\ref{fig:k-ary}.
-We observe that the relative throughput performance degrades for all switch sizes as the network size increases.

-\paragraphb{Dragonfly}~\cite{dragonfly} networks constructed with low-radix switches of degrees varying from $4$ to $8$ have throughput performance under all-to-all traffic equal that of random graphs\pbgnew{, i.e.,} a relative throughput approximately equal to $1$.
-However, the performance degrades to $76\%$ under random matching and further down to $72\%$ under longest matching for the network constructed from switches of degree $8$.